anweshaiitp/Anwesha-Android-App/README.md

 - [ ] Reset Password feature
 - [ ] Remove Password option for facebook logged in users, and make everything else uneditable
 - [ ] Implement with last year's code for loading events info.
+- [ ] Comment out schedule and sponsors.